 Subject Source: Art & Architecture Thesaurus

-Scope and Content note This collection is comprised of the handwritten correspondence between Thomas Drake and Frances B. Watland, concerning Lida Lisle Green's manuscript of a play about John Woolman, as well as the typed script for the play.
+Overview This collection is comprised of the handwritten correspondence between Thomas Drake and Frances B. Watland concerning Lida Lisle Greene's manuscript of a play about John Woolman, as well as the typed script for the play.

 Scope and Content note This collection is comprised of the single letterbook of Dr. Rowland Greene.
 The volume is composed of personal correspondence, with the majority of letters addressed to Greene's wife and children while he was away from home on religious visits.
 Topics covered in Greene's correspondence include descriptions of his travels and meetings he attended, social calls made, and family news.

 Overview This collection is comprised of the papers of the Bunting and Haines families, and includes clippings, correspondence, financial records, legal documents, and marriage certificates of the family.
 While the majority of materials focus on Samuel Bunting Haines, other members of the family are represented among the materials as well.

 Overview This collection contains the correspondence of Samuel B. Haines.
 The letters were written primarily from army camps in Virginia and Maryland during the Civil War, mostly to Haines's mother, Deborah Bunting Haines.

 Overview This collection contains correspondence, calling cards, invitations and obituaries from Anna Marcet Haldeman-Julius (1887-1941, Bryn Mawr College Class of 1909).
 She was good friends with Marianne Moore and worked as an activist/author alongside her husband Emmanuel Haldeman-Julius (1889-1951).